Rough Justice (Rolling Stones song): History

-Written by Mick Jagger and Keith Richards, "Rough Justice" was a heavily collaborative effort like many of the lead singer and guitarist's latter-day compositions.
+Written by Jagger–Richards, "Rough Justice" was a heavily collaborative effort like many of the lead singer and guitarist's latter-day compositions.
 On the writing, Richards said in 2005, "That came to me in my sleep.
 It's almost like "Satisfaction".
 Yeah, I almost sort of woke up and said, 'Where's my guitar?'
 Sometimes you do dream a riff, you know?
 I had to get up, and it's really hard to get me up.
 Once I go down, I go down, you know?
 But, I mean, it's only a song that could get me up and start running around the room, 'Where's my guitar, where did I put my guitar, before I forget it?'
 I don't often remember dreams, only when they're musical."

 A straight ahead rocker, but sets the scene of a long time, up and down, love affair between the singer and the subject: